s0m3d3v/ConvertTool/README.md

 ## Features

+- Interactive command-line interface.
-- Convert XML files to JSON format.
+- Convert XML files to JSON and CSV format.
+- Convert JSON files to XML and CSV format
-- Convert CSV files to JSON format.
+- Convert CSV files to JSON and XML format.
-- Interactive command-line interface using Spectre.Console.

 ## Prerequisites